Tamiks/AI-Bo/README.md

 # AI-Bo Source
-Source code for Ludum Dare 46 submission
+Source code for Ludum Dare 46 submission.
+An executable version of the game fit with all the necessary image files is stored in the zip file.
+The game source, for easy reading, has a secondary copy in the main directory.

 PROJECT AI-Bo: